Update: ‘Next-gen Interior’ section updated.

 With the launch of the Q6 e-tron, Audi could adopt the new agency sales model.
 According to a report in Automobilwoche, Volkswagen had already started switching to the agency model in 2020, and now, Audi is likely to do the same.

-Negotiations with retail partners are yet to be finalized, and this isn’t likely at least before 2022.
+Negotiations with retail partners are yet to be finalized.
 The new sales model will initially be adopted in the UK, Germany, France, Sweden, Italy, Spain, Ireland, and Poland.
 In an agency sales model, the role of the dealer essentially changes to that of an agent.
 However, their roles aren’t diminished, and they still receive similar commissions and bonuses as currently.

-Currently, Audi isn’t making money on the e-tron models.
+In 2021, Audi wasn’t making money on the e-tron models.
 However, speaking to Der Spiegel (via QuattroDaily), Markus Duessman said things could change once the Q6 e-tron launches.
 Lower battery prices, higher economies of scale, and demand for EVs rising in core markets could bring down the cost of EVs.
 Currently, the e-tron and e-tron Sportback are already available worldwide.
 The Q4 e-tron and the Q4 e-tron Sportback, and the e-tron GT have also joined the lineup in most markets.

 Audi Q6 e-tron FAQs